 Parents' financial experience with holdings of investment financial products is found to be significantly associated with the extent of financial experiential learning and financial discussions that take place at home.
-Furthermore, in the logit analysis, parents' holding of investment financial product increases the odds of the presence of strong family financial socialization activities compared to parents who do not hold any investment financial products.
-Parents who have investment experience are considered to have higher financial awareness and knowledge and hence, are more likely to understand the positive effects of family financial socialization.
-This corroborates with Tang and Peter (2015) who found that parents' financial experience helps to narrow the gap in young adults' financial knowledge while in an earlier study, Lusardi, Mitchell and Curto (2010) found that young adults whose parents own stocks are more likely to understand about risk diversification.
-The positive financial outcomes of young adults are testament of parents who enable strong family financial socialization activities at home.
+Furthermore, in the logit analysis, parents' holding of investment financial products increases the odds of the presence of strong family financial socialisation activities compared to parents who do not hold any investment financial products.
+Parents who have investment experience are considered to have higher financial awareness and knowledge and, hence, are more likely to understand the positive effects of family financial socialisation.
+This finding corroborates with Tang and Peter (2015), who found that parents' financial experience helps to narrow the gap in young adults' financial knowledge, while in an earlier study, Lusardi, Mitchell and Curto (2010) found that young adults whose parents own stocks are more likely to understand about risk diversification.
+The positive financial outcomes of young adults are a testament to parents who enable strong family financial socialisation activities at home.

-Parents who experience financial strain that results in them quarrelling over financial matters in front of their children has significant association with financial experiential learning and demonstration of financial activities.
+Parents who experience financial strain that results in them quarrelling over financial matters in front of their children have a significant association with financial experiential learning and demonstration of financial activities.
 Parents who frequently quarrel over financial matters in front of their children are found to be more likely not to enable financial experiential learning and rarely demonstrate financial activities with their children.
-This relationship is also captured in the logit model whereby, parents who frequently quarrel over financial matters reduces the odds of the existence of strong family financial socialization at home.
-The results appear to support Ponnet et al., (2013) and Rusu et al. (2017) who have highlighted that financial strain result in marital conflict and instability.
-As a result, this study shows that parents in a strained relationship are less likely to pay attention on family financial socialization matters.
+This relationship is also captured in the logit model whereby parents who frequently quarrel over financial matters reduce the odds of the existence of strong family financial socialisation at home.
+The results appear to support Ponnet et al. (2016) and Rusu et al. (2018) who have highlighted that financial strain results in marital conflict and instability.
+As a result, this study shows that parents in strained relationships are less likely to pay attention to family financial socialisation matters.

-Parent's money taboo is only found to have significant association with the extent of financial discussions parents have with their children.
-Interestingly, it is found that parents who have reservations to talk about money openly are more likely to discuss advanced financial topics with their children.
-As Romu (2011) pointed out, the relationship between money taboo and the way parents approaches the topic of money with their children can go both ways.
-From the data collected, it appears that while parents exhibit money taboo tendencies, they probably understand the benefits of children learning about various financial topics from them.
+Parent's money taboo is only found to have a significant association with the extent of financial discussions parents have with their children.
+Interestingly, it is found that parents who have reservations about talking openly about money are more likely to discuss advanced financial topics with their children.
+As Romo (2011) pointed out, the relationship between the money taboo and the way parents approach the topic of money with their children can go both ways.
+From the data collected, it appears that while parents exhibit money-taboo tendencies, they probably understand the benefits of children learning about various financial topics from them.